Vesimspace/news-site/README.md

-Django Rest Framework news website project using of DRF, Faker, Permissions and DRF-pagination.
+Django Rest Framework news website project using of DRF, Faker, Permissions and DRF-pagination..